 Nothing gets recycled from public bins

-Although you can put recyclable and non-recyclable items in public litter bins, they are separated once they’ve been collected.
+Although you can put recyclable and non-recyclable items in public litter bins, public bins in Liverpool are emptied separately, and the recycling collected from them is sent to local Materials Recovery Facilities.

 You’re letting people get away with fly-tipping